Quick Start

 To summarize, the execution process of a pipeline is as follows:

-- Determine the branch to which the event belongs.
+- Determine the branch associated with the event.

 In reality, there is an additional layer called